Freddie Bartholomew: Switch to television and off-camera work

-Upon his return to the United States in 1949, and in rather desperate circumstances, he switched to the new and burgeoning medium of television.
+On his return to the United States in 1949, and in rather desperate circumstances, he switched to the new and burgeoning medium of television.
 He shifted from performer to television host and director to television producer and executive.
 Preferring to be known as Fred C. Bartholomew, he became the television director of independent television station WPIX in New York City from 1949 through 1954.
 His final acting role was as a priest in the 1951 film St. Benny the Dip.

-He divorced his first wife in 1953, and in December of that year he married television chef and author Aileen Paul, whom he had met at WPIX.
-With her he had a daughter, Kathleen Millicent Bartholomew, born in March 1956, and a son, Frederick R. Bartholomew, born in 1958.
-The family, including stepdaughter Celia Ann Paul, lived in Leonia, New Jersey.
+He divorced his first wife in 1953, and in December of that year, he married television chef and author Aileen Paul, whom he had met at WPIX.
+With her, he had a daughter, Kathleen Millicent Bartholomew, born in March 1956, and a son, Frederick R. Bartholomew, born in 1958.
+The family, including stepdaughter, Celia Ann Paul, lived in Leonia, New Jersey.

 This was an era in which advertising firms created and produced radio and television shows.
 In 1954, Bartholomew began working for Benton & Bowles, a New York advertising agency, as a television producer and director.
-At Benton & Bowles, he produced shows such as The Andy Griffith Show, and produced or directed several television soap operas including As the World Turns, The Edge of Night and Search for Tomorrow.
+At Benton & Bowles, he produced shows, such as The Andy Griffith Show, and produced or directed several television soap operas, including As the World Turns, The Edge of Night, and Search for Tomorrow.
 In 1964 he was made a vice president of radio and television at the company.

-Bartholomew and his second wife divorced by early 1977.
-He eventually remarried in February 1976, and remained married to his third wife, Elizabeth Grabill, for the rest of his life.
+Bartholomew and his second wife Aileen Paul divorced in 1977.
+By 1982 he had remarried, and remained married to his third wife, Elizabeth Grabill, for the rest of his life.

+Illness, final years, and death

 Suffering from emphysema, he retired from television by the late 1980s.
 He eventually moved with his family to Bradenton, Florida.
-In 1991 he was filmed in several interview segments for the documentary film MGM: When the Lion Roars (1992).
+In 1991, he was filmed in several interview segments for the documentary miniseries MGM: When the Lion Roars (1992).
 He died of heart failure in Sarasota, Florida in January 1992, at the age of 67.